KaiWenger/memochange/README.md

 This means that from the beginning of the sample until June 1998 the series is integrated with an order of 0.85 and from July 1998 on the order of integration increased to 1.03.

 As before, the function allows for various types of break point estimators.
 Instead of the default estimator of Busetti and Taylor (2004), one can also rely on the estimator of Leybourne, Kim, and Taylor (2007) by setting `type="LKT"`.
 This estimator relies on estimates of the long-run variance.
-Therefore, it is also needed that $m$ is chosen, which determines how many covariances are used when estimating the long-run variance.
-Leybourne, Kim, and Taylor (2007) suggest $m=0$.
+Therefore, it is also needed that m is chosen, which determines how many covariances are used when estimating the long-run variance.
+Leybourne, Kim, and Taylor (2007) suggest m=0.

 ```r
 BP_estim(x,direction="01",type="LKT",m=0)
 ```

-This yields a similar result with the break point lying in the year 1998 and $d$ increasing from approximately $0.8$ to approximately $1$.
+This yields a similar result with the break point lying in the year 1998 and d increasing from approximately 0.8 to approximately 1.

 All other arguments of the function (`trend`, `tau`, `p`, `twostep`) were already discussed above except for `d_estim` and `d_bw`.
 These two arguments determine which estimator and bandwidth are used to estimate the order of integration in the two regimes.
 Concerning the estimator, the GPH (Geweke and Porter-Hudak (1983)) and the exact local Whittle estimator (Shimotsu and Phillips (2005)) can be selected.
 Although the exact local Whittle estimator has a lower variance, the GPH estimator is still often considered in empirical applications due to its simplicity.
 In our example the results of the two estimators are almost identical.